krother/python_testing_tutorial/articles/lesson_plan_for_a_45_tutorial.md

 # Lesson Plan for a 45' tutorial

+### Target audience

-Intended for programmers who have already written programs on their own but would like to learn about automated software testing.
+Programmers who have already written programs on their own but would like to learn about automated software testing.

-#### Learning Objective
+### Learning Objective
 During the tutorial participants will implement automatic test functions that pass for the Moby Dick example. using the unittest module within 20'.

+### Lesson Plan

 | module | topic | time |
 |--------|-------|------|